-Manage at the top right of the App Directory.
+Manage in the top right.
 Click

-API Token section, you'll see an alert that says "The API token is only available to the integration owner."
+API token section, you’ll see an alert that says “The API token is only available to the integration owner”.
 Click

 Enable in the top right, then OK to confirm.
-You'll now be the new owner of the bot user and its API Token will be regenerated.
+You'll now be the new owner of the bot user, and its API token will be regenerated.
 You'll need to update the bot's code to use this new token.
 Click

 OK to reload the page and access the new API token.
 Update the token in any scripts or libraries used by this bot.